David Briggs (English musician): Concert organist and composer

 Considered one of the finest concert organists and improvisors of his generation, Briggs currently teaches and performs around the world.
 He gives regular masterclasses at the Royal Northern College of Music and Cambridge University, among others.
 He is also the composer of over 60 works, mostly for choir and organ.

 He made his debut at the BBC Proms on 14 August 2010 as part of Bach Day, playing pieces by Johann Sebastian Bach, some originally for organ, others in arrangements, including Briggs's own arrangement of the Orchestral Suite No. 3 in D major, BWV 1068.

-From 2012 to 2017, Briggs was Artist-in-Residence at the Cathedral Church of St. James in Toronto, Canada.
+From 2012 to 2017, Briggs was artist-in-residence at the Cathedral Church of St. James in Toronto, Canada.
 His responsibilities included giving celebrity recitals, playing regularly at services, composing liturgical music for the Cathedral and working on the establishment of a vision for the music programme, including the design and installation of a new organ or organs and relevant acoustical enhancements.

-In October 2017, he became Artist-in-Residence at the Cathedral of St. John the Divine in New York City.
+Since 2017 Briggs has been artist-in-residence at the Cathedral of St. John the Divine in New York City.
+He also served as guest organist at the city's Saint Thomas Church in 2026.